 Thick white coating on the tongue

-This could indicate poor circulation, mucus and fat accumulation or anaemia.
+A pale tongue could indicate poor circulation, mucus overload, fat accumulation or anaemia.

 Red bumps on the tongue